Quant Tekel

 The Consistency Rule (35% Score)

-Traders must keep a 35% consistency score during both the evaluation and the funded stages to discourage outsized one-day risk.
+Traders are required to maintain a 35% consistency score throughout both the evaluation and funded stages, which is meant to limit reliance on outsized single-day results.

 Consistency Score = (Best Trading Day Profit ÷ Total Profit) × 100